NREL/PRAS/SystemModel_HDF5_spec.md

-The length of a single timestep (in terms of the units defined by `timestep_unit`) should be stored in an attribute of the file's root group labelled `timestep_length`, as a single 32-bit unsigned integer.
+The length of a single timestep (in terms of the units defined by `timestep_unit`) should be stored in an attribute of the file's root group labelled `timestep_length`, as a single integer.

 #### `timestep_unit`

-The units for `timestep_length` should be stored in an attribute of the file's root group labelled `timestep_unit`, as a single three-character string.
+The units for `timestep_length` should be stored in an attribute of the file's root group labelled `timestep_unit`, as a single ASCII string.
 The following are recognized values for the string to take:

  - `sec` indicates the units are seconds
  - `min` indicates the units are minutes
- - `hr ` indicates the units are hours
+ - `h` indicates the units are hours
- - `day` indicates the units are days
+ - `d` indicates the units are days

 #### `power_unit`

-The units for all parameters quantified in terms of power should be stored in an attribute of the file's root group labelled `power_unit`, as a single two-character string.
+The units for all parameters quantified in terms of power should be stored in an attribute of the file's root group labelled `power_unit`, as a single ASCII string.
 The following are recognized values for the string to
 take:

  - `kW` indicates power data is in units of kilowatts